ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_DecodeVin.md

 `DecodeVin` decodes a Vehicle Identification Number (VIN) and returns useful information about the vehicle.

-In the return object, `Results` will be an array with multiple objects containing 'key:value' results.
-Each object will contain:
-- "Variable" (variable name) and "Value" (variable value)
-- "VariableID" and "ValueID" (unique ID associated with the variable/value)
-- In case of text variables, the "ValueID" is not applicable

 Providing `params.modelYear` allows for the decoding to specifically be done in the current, or older (pre-1980), model year ranges.
 It is recommended to always provide `params.modelYear` if the model year is known at the time of decoding, but it is not required.